AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-replace-image.md

 ## Examples {#section-cebb93576bde4cb98cb27356ca66783b}

-This code sample replaces an image and and applies a `urlModifier` with a command that specifies that the Image Server will take no action upon replacement.
+This code sample replaces an image and applies a `urlModifier` with a command that specifies that the Image Server take no action on replacement.

 **Request**